 Swarming is a natural part of a bee colony's life cycle.
 When a hive becomes strong and gets the urge to reproduce, a number of bees will leave in a swarm.
 This is a noisy and busy process and some people get alarmed by it.
 But it is just the bees way of "being fruitful and multiplying" and providing they are not provoked they are usually quite gentle at this time.

 Once a swarm leaves a hive it flies a short distance and then rests in a characteristic clump while explorers go looking for a new hive site.
 Some people are anxious for bees to move on, but they will do this after a day or two anyway.
 However, very few bees nowadays survive without the attention of a beekeeper and sometimes the site that they choose brings them into conflict with people.
 So people seeing swarms resting often report them to beekeepers who will see the bees to a good home.

-If you are in the Blandford and Sturminster Newton Area and have or have seen a swarm of honey bees that would be best collected, then we advise the
+If you are in the North Dorset area and have or have seen a swarm of honey bees that would be best collected, then we advise the following:

 STEP 1: Contact our BKA secretary Lesley Gasson on 01258 861690 (Mobile: 07469 884428)